helix-editor/nucleo/README.md

 <!-- Furthermore, `nucleo` also features fully lock-free multithreaded streaming so if used as a library its possible to performantly scale streaming to a practically unlimited number of producer threads (for example running `ignore` or `jwalk` across all cores) without any buffering or other additional logic. -->

-The fuzzy matching algorithm is based on the `Smith-Waterman` (with affine gaps) as described in https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/gaps.pdf (TODO: explain). `Nulceo` faithfully implements this algorithm and therefore has two separate matrices.
+The fuzzy matching algorithm is based on the `Smith-Waterman` (with affine gaps) as described in https://www.cs.cmu.edu/~ckingsf/bioinfo-lectures/gaps.pdf (TODO: explain). `Nucleo` faithfully implements this algorithm and therefore has two separate matrices.
 However, by precomputing the next `m-matrix` row we can avoid storing the p-matrix at all and instead just store the value in a variable as we iterate the row.

 Nucleo also never really stores the `m-matrix` instead we only ever store the current row (which simultaneously serves as the next row).
 During index calculation a full matrix is however required to backtrack which indices were actually matched.
 We only store two bools here (to indicate where we came from in the matrix).